Virtual Reality Is Medical Training's Next Frontier

 There's a baby boy on a stretcher in a children's hospital emergency room.
 His mother is standing nearby, begging the doctors to do something, as her baby lies there.
 He is drooling and shaking; his diaper is soaked; he is making a disturbing snoring noise.
-An EMT comes in and says, "Doctor, this is a one-year-old male found by the mother at home, having a seizure.
+An EMT comes in and says, "Doctor, this is a 1-year-old male found by the mother at home, having a seizure.
 The seizure's been lasting about seven minutes.
 Blood glucose on scene was 90."
 The EMT leaves.

 A nurse exclaims to the doctor, "You have to do something!
 He is seizing!
 He is seizing!"